KevReece/Kata-IntervalScheduling/readme.md

 Given a resource, such as a meeting room, and a number of requests for exclusive use of the resource, specific to start and end times, find the largest set of exclusive usages, where largest is defined by quantity of usages.

+Note: The following is a personal attempt to solve the problem and notably wasn't the most efficient, however the official solution is also analysed below

 Problem analysis
 ---
 ### Solvability and Solution Quality